AtomZa/LowNColab/README.md

 # LowNColab
-There will be 3 main google colab files commit on this repo later.
+There will be 3 main google colab files commit on this repo.
 1. EvoTuning
 2. TopModel
 3. DirectedEvo
+Thank you for the learning experience.